YosefLab/popV/docs/README.md

 `popv/resources/ontology`.
 We use [Cell Ontology](https://obofoundry.org/ontology/cl.html)
 as an ontology throughout our experiments.
 PopV will automatically look for the ontology in this folder.
-If you want to provide your user-edited ontology, our tutorials demonstrate how to generate the Natural Language Model used in OnClass for this user-defined ontology.
+If you want to provide your user-edited ontology, [our tutorial](tutorials.notebooks.add_celltypes_ontology.ipynb) demonstrates how to generate the Natural Language Model used in OnClass for this user-defined ontology.

 ```bash